soren-alexandersen/VinylStore/privacypolicy.md

 **2.3 Diagnostics & crash data**

-Depending on your device settings, Apple may collect anonymous crash reports and diagnostics for apps, including Vinyl Collection.
+Depending on your device settings, Apple may collect anonymous crash reports and diagnostics for apps, including Vinyl Sessions.

 If you choose to share this data with app developers in your iOS settings: